justinreginaldtan/dailyCTF/README.md

 ---

-## 🧩 What You’ll Find Here
+## What You’ll Find Here

 Each daily folder (Day01 → Day31) contains a **Markdown write-up** with:

-- ✅ Challenge overview and scenario
+- Challenge overview and scenario
-- 🔍 Reconnaissance and methodology
+- Reconnaissance and methodology
-- 💥 Exploitation steps (commands, payloads, screenshots where needed)
+- Exploitation steps (commands, payloads, screenshots where needed)
-- 🧠 Lessons learned and key takeaways
+- Lessons learned and key takeaways

-Not every day was a strict CTF — some entries are **HackTheBox Academy skill assessments** or training modules that matched the same learning goals.
+Not every day was a strict CTF.
+Some entries are **HackTheBox Academy skill assessments** or training modules that matched the same learning goals.

 ---

-## 📅 Completed Challenges (May 2025)
+## Completed Challenges (May 2025)

 ```plaintext
 Day01  Footprinting Hard         → DNS, SNMP, IMAP/POP3 chain